Sport Participation Research Initiative

 Target areas

-The SPRI partners invite proposals addressing the broad objectives and that focus on one or more of the following target areas:
+The SPRI partners invite proposals that address the broad objectives and focus on one or more of the following target areas:

 1. Participation: Research that supports the development, and increases the number and diversity, of athletes, volunteers, coaches, officials and leaders.
 Priorities include: